Heavenly pits – tiankengs

 Tiankeng is located in 280 km² large karst area, formed by lower Triassic limestone, Jialingjiang formation.
-Limestone here is extremely pure and even separate layers are not visible: it just just a monolithic, very thick block of pure limestone.
+The limestone here is extremely pure and even separate layers are not visible: it just a monolithic, very thick block of pure limestone.

 This tiankeng most likely formed over the last 128,000 years.
-For most part of this time it was underground void, which gradually increased.
-Ceiling of this giant cave room collapsed several tens of thousands of years ago.
+For the most part of this time, it was an underground void, which gradually increased.
+The ceiling of this giant cave room collapsed several tens of thousands of years ago.

 Not too far there are six more tiankengs – all other tiankengs in this area seem to be older than Xiaozhai.

 Bottom of this sinkhole is large enough to sustain small, isolated world full with life.
 Here have been registered 1,285 species of plants, including such rare plants as ginkgo (Ginkgo biloba L.) and many rare animals like clouded leopard (Neofelis nebulosa Griffith, 1828) and many others.

 Xiaozhai tiankeng belongs in league of the most magnificent natural attractions of the world.
 We can be sure that it will be the desired destination for countless foreign tourists as well.

 Domestic tourism in China is flourishing and starts to bring good profit to rural people.
 Thus any exciting attraction here turns into real economic value.

 Earlier Xiaozhai tiankeng was nearly inaccessible, but the incredibly fast development of China over the last decade has brought many new roads in this area.
 Here has been developed also a zig-zag pathway with 2,800 steps descending into the tiankeng.